ISI-MIP/isimip-qc/README.md

 `SUMMARY`: includes warnings, errors and the summary shown at the end<br>
 `INFO`: includes `SUMMARY` and details for successful checks<br>
 `DEBUG`: all the above plus details for some debugging cases.
+* `--show-time`: show the timestamp in console logs
+* `--show-path`: Show the path from where a log entry is written in console logs
 * `--log-path LOG_PATH`: Also write the logs to a file where the folder structure below LOG_PATH is taken from UNCHECKED_PATH.
 * `--log-path-level LOG_PATH_LEVEL`: The log level used for the file specific logs below `LOG_PATH`.
 The default is `WARN` and should suffice for most cases.
 * `--include INCLUDE_LIST`: Provide a comma-separated list of strings to include for the checks if any of them matches the file path or name, e.g. 'daily,dis' will only check `*daily*` or `*discharge*` files while skipping others.